Eleuthera, Bahamas

 • Governors Harbour

-• Banks Road and North Palmetto Point
+• North Palmetto Point

 • South Palmetto Point